mostafamahdieh/ClusteringFaultPronenessTCP/README.md

     python3 -u bugprediction_runner.py
     ```

-6. Test case prioritization: The prioritization_runner.py script is used to execute the traditional and fault-proneness based TCP methods.
-The total and additional strategies are executed in both the traditional and fault-proneness based methods.
+6. CovClustering Test case prioritization: The prioritization_clustering_nofp_runner.py script is used to execute the CovClustering TCP method, which is one of the proposed methods presented in the introduction.
+This method does not use fault-proneness and is solely based on coverage using a clustering method to diversify test cases.
     ```
-    cd ../prioritization
-    python3 -u prioritization_runner.py
+    python3 -u prioritization_clustering_nofp_runner.py
     ```

-7. Aggregating the results: The results are aggregated using the aggregate_results.py script:
+7. CovClustering+FP Test case prioritization: The prioritization_clustering_fp_runner.py script is used to execute the CovClustering+FP TCP method, which is the proposed method presented in the introduction which utilizes fault-proneness results.
     ```
-    cd ../results
+    python3 -u prioritization_clustering_fp_runner.py
+    ```

+8. Aggregating the results: The results are aggregated using the aggregate_results_runner_main_results.py script:
+    ```
-    python3 -u aggregate_results.py
+    python3 -u aggregate_results_runner_main_results.py
     ```

 ## Citing in academic work